dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 Liferay in a multi container setting
 ************************************

 This tutorial will enable reader to understand and run simple examples of multicontainer applications where Liferay plays a central role.
+All samples are provided in separate files `here <04_files/>`_

 .. contents::